francescofuggitti/francescofuggitti.github.io/index.md

 in autonomous systems.

 #### Tools
-I'm the author of several tools, most of them are hosted on [GitHub](https://github.com/francescofuggitti).
+I am the author of several tools, most of them are hosted on [GitHub](https://github.com/francescofuggitti).
 The two main research tools are [LTL<sub>f</sub>2DFA](http://ltlf2dfa.diag.uniroma1.it) and [FOND4LTL<sub>f</sub>PLTL<sub>f</sub>](http://fond4ltlfpltl.diag.uniroma1.it/).